nitrologic/roagrid/README.md

 # roagrid - Toitū Te Whenua

-This repository is part of Simon's topographic tile service Project Roa
+This repository is part of Simon's topographic tile services.

-Image and contour data originate from crown copyright sources paid for by the New Zealand public and released with Community Commons Attribution license.
+Image and contour data originate from Crown Copyright sources paid for by the New Zealand public and released with Community Commons Attribution license.

 The documentation below is a work in progress as various applications are added to the platform.